Get free weekly QSR Sentiment Pulse

 The Timeline: From Anomaly Detection to Market Confirmation

 To understand how the signal developed, it is important to trace the full chronology from initial detection to market impact.
-The sequence illustrates how consumer sentiment shifts propagate from ground-level experience changes to financial outcomes, and how ReviewSignal's multi-engine architecture captures each stage of that propagation.
+The sequence illustrates how consumer sentiment shifts propagate from ground-level experience changes to financial outcomes, and how ReviewSignal's signal stack captures each stage of that propagation.

 September 8, 2025